piku235/JungiThemeBundle/Resources/doc/awd.md

 Explanation
 -----------

-The AWD in the bundle is based on following tags: **MobileDevices**, **DesktopDevices** and **VirtualTheme**.
-Each of separate themes should has a tag which describes this theme e.g. the first theme with the **DesktopDevices** tag and the second theme with the **MobileDevices** tag.
-All of these themes must also has the **VirtualTheme** tag, which basically merges these themes into one (virtual theme).
-Thus, we can use such a virtual theme by setting it to a theme resolver.
+The AWD in the bundle is based on the following tags: **MobileDevices**, **TabletDevices** and **DesktopDevices**.
+Each of these separate themes should has a tag which describes this theme e.g. the first theme with the **DesktopDevices** tag and the second theme with the **MobileDevices** tag.
+These separate themes will be not working yet, because at this shape they are still not visible for the bundle.
+To make this working we need a virtual theme, which binds these themes together, thereby they behaves as a single theme.
+We can use such a virtual theme in a normal way as we have been doing it with standard themes.

 Example
 -------